 Find answers to your volunteer questions below.

 Yes.
-The Technology Education and Literacy in Schools (TEALS) program is a Microsoft Philanthropies program.
-It is designed to be an industry-wide initiative, joining volunteers and companies across the US and BC, Canada to help high schools build their capacity to teach computer science (CS).
+The TEALS (Technology Education and Learning Support) program is a Microsoft Philanthropies program.
+It is designed to be an industry-wide initiative, joining volunteers and companies across the US and BC, Canada to help high schools build their capacity to teach equitable, inclusive computer science (CS).
 It is only through volunteer input and participation that we can effectively bring CS education to our partner high schools.
 We are technology and programming language agnostic in our approach, and work to bring the best CS curricula to our partner high schools.

-Anyone with a computer science (CS) degree or equivalent industry experience who wants to give back to the community can apply.
-The TEALS program brings the tech community together to help high schools build their capacity to teach computer science.
+Anyone who resides in the US or British Columbia, Canada with a computer science (CS) degree or equivalent industry experience who wants to give back to the community can apply.
+The TEALS program brings the tech community together to help high schools build their capacity to teach CS.

-If you are currently pursuing a CS degree, there may also be opportunities for you to participate in a teacher's assistant role.
+If you are currently pursuing a CS degree or professional certificate, there may also be opportunities for you to participate in a teacher's assistant role.

 No. We provide teaching support through our required summer training.
-You will also be working with a certified classroom teacher to provide further guidance on interacting with students.
+You will also be working with an experienced classroom teacher to provide further guidance on interacting with students.

 No. TEALS is designed for everyone.
-If you have a CS background and want to help high schools build their capacity for teaching computer science, then TEALS is for you.
-We have been overwhelmed by the response from volunteers everywhere.
-In fact, about 85 percent of TEALS volunteers are not Microsoft employees.
+If you have a CS background and want to help high schools build their capacity for teaching equitable, inclusive computer science, then TEALS is for you.
+We are grateful for volunteers coming from all types of organizations and industries because this exposes students to the many ways technology impacts our world.

-Schools have been greatly affected by the Covid-19 pandemic, and there is a chance that there will continue to be challenges through the 21-22 school year.
+Schools are still being affected by the Covid-19 pandemic, and there is a chance that there will continue to be challenges through the upcoming school year.
 Different regions and schools vary in their response to this crisis, and we ask that potential volunteers be flexible with their support.

-It is likely that many schools will still offer some remote or hybrid instruction in the beginning of the school year, so volunteers may also be asked to support classes virtually at first.
+It is possible that many schools will still offer some remote or hybrid instruction at different periods throughout the school year, so volunteers may also be asked to support classes virtually.
 As schools gradually move back to in-person instruction, volunteers may be asked to complete certain requirements to support students in person.